dmakati7/CS648-02-Assignment6/README.md

 # Company Inventory Page

 This is the Fifth Assignment of CS648 course.
 It is a SPA created using React, served using Express, Graphql for API integration and MongoDB as the database.
 A simple inventory page where one can add some product and view all the products added.\
-The initial setup comes from Assignment 4 repo and this repo is a clone of that with new changes for Assignment 5.
+The initial setup comes from Assignment 4 and Assignment 5 repo and this repo is a clone of that with new changes for Assignment 6.

-## Initial Step
+### First Step

-Go to Api folder and run `npm run install` to install all the dependencies.\
+Go to API folder and run `npm run install` to install all the dependencies of all node modules.\
-Go to Ui folder and run `npm run install` to install all the dependencies.
+Go to UI folder and run `npm run install` to install all the dependencies for the same.

-## Development server
+### Development server

-Go to Api folder and run `npm run start` to bring up the Api server.\
+Go to API folder and run `npm run start` to bring up the Api server.\
-Go to Ui folder and run `npm run start` to bring up the UI.\
+Go to UI folder and run `npm run start` to bring up the UI.\
 Now Navigate to `http://localhost:8000/` to interact with the application.

-## GraphQL Playground
+### GraphQL Playground

 After starting Development Server using previous step, open `http://localhost:3000/graphql` to interact with the API using GraphQL Playground.

-## Compile Watch Mode

-Go to UI folder and run `npm run watch` to make babel watch for changes in files.
-Make any changes and the changes will be reflected without any refresh.
-Make sure you have started the server as per the previous step.

-## MongoDB reset
+## To MongoDB reset

-From Api folder, you can run `mongodb+srv://inventory:Sad123@cluster0.e1som.mongodb.net/myFirstDatabase?retryWrites=true&w=majority" --username change scripts/init.mongo.js` and enter password as `Sad123` to reset the database with two products added initially.
+From Api folder, you can run mongo mongo "mongodb+srv://cluster0.p5vkx.mongodb.net/myFirstDatabase" --username dmakati7 scripts/init.mongo.js and enter password as `Abc123` to reset the database with two products added initially.

-## Lint check

-To check for lint issues, go to Api and Ui folder and run `npm run lint` to get the linting issues in the respective folders.